SCHUNK-SE-Co-KG/schunk_egu_egk_gripper/README.md

 ros2 launch schunk_gripper schunk_launch.py
 rqt
 ```
+It is known that rqt can not get the message class for action feedback and action goals.
 ![rqt](doc/rqt_interface.png)

 Open:
-- Plugins/Configuration/Parameter Reconfigure: For changing parameters.
+- Plugins/Configuration/Dynamic Reconfigure: For changing parameters.
 - Plugins/Services/Service Caller: For calling services.
 - Plugins/Topic/Topic Monitor: For viewing all messages.

-Additionally, you can refer to 'example.cpp' for guidance on using this driver in your code.
+Additionally, you can refer to 'gripper_example.cpp' for guidance on using this driver in your code.
 To run the example, start 'schunk_launch.py' (or 'schunk_rqt_launch.py') and then execute the example:
+**!!!WARNING!!!
+This will move the gripper jaws**
 ```
 ros2 run schunk_gripper schunk_example
 ```